-PREPARATION FOR TOEFL 0494 2022 - 2023 Credit : 2.0 IÉSEG - School of Management Class code : 2223_SYL_LAN_ENG_0494 LAN_ENG
+PREPARATION FOR TOEFL 0494

+2023 - 2024 2023 - 2024 Credit : 2.0 IÉSEG - School of Management

+Class code : 2324_SYL_LAN_ENG_0494 LAN_ENG

 It is essential to have a good command of the English language in all of the four disciplines of Reading, Writing, Listening and Speaking before attempting the course.
-This means having the ability to speak about a wide range of topics, the ability to write a short well-structured essay in English, to be able to read, understand and analyse complicated texts on a wide variety of topics and to be able to listen to and understand lectures and dialogues at university level.
+This means having the ability to speak about a wide range of topics, the ability to participate in an online written discussion, to be able to read, understand and analyse complicated texts on a wide variety of topics and to be able to listen to and understand lectures and dialogues at university level.
 It is also essential to have a wide-ranging knowledge of English vocabulary covering a broad range of academic topics aswell as an understanding of the grammatical structure of sentences.
 The ability to make inferences, draw conclusions and identify a varied range of topics is also a prerequisite.